Early Rising Baby: Tips for When Your Baby is Up Too Early

 What are the Other Common Reasons for Early Rising?

-Sometimes a child will become an early riser and you may not recognize it as it is happening.
+Sometimes an early rising will start gradually and you may not recognize it as it is happening.

 Is My Baby too Drowsy at Bedtime?